Cedar River Montessori Board of Directors Biographies

-The Board of Directors is responsible for the financial stability of Cedar River Montessori School.
-It also informs and guides CRMS’ adhesion to its Mission.
+The Board of Directors is responsible for the governance and fiscal stability of Cedar River Montessori School.
 Tasks of the board include: engage in the strategic planning process, network within the broader community for advancement opportunities, and hire and evaluate the Head of School.
-The Board of Directors is made up of no less than five members who serve three year terms.
+The Board of Directors is made up of no fewer than five members who serve three year terms.

 Kathy is an attorney licensed in California and Washington and is active as a pro bono attorney for the King County Bar Association’s Neighborhood Legal Clinics.
 Kathy is the mother of Aiko Luckasavage, a CRMS Alumnus.
 Kathy spent many years active in the PTSO and is now serving on the Board of Directors.

 Tom Darlow lives in Seattle with his wife, a scientist, and two school aged children.
 He loves walking, kayaking and reading.
 Tom has been an educator since 1996 first teaching in his home country of England and then moving to the USA in 2000.
 He has worked in a variety of private schools both large and small, dual language, all-girls and gifted to name a few.
 His roles have included Head of Lower School, Technology Director and of course Classroom Teacher.
 Presently, Tom is Head of Lower School at Seattle Country Day School.